Chevrolet Camaro (fourth generation): 1999

 The 1999 model year saw only a few minor changes made to the Camaro.
 These included the introduction of new colors such as "Hugger Orange".
 The fuel tanks were now made of plastic with a 16.8 gallon capacity instead of preceding metal units which had a capacity of 15.5 gallons.
 The valve covers on the LS1 powered models were switched to a center-bolt style, and traction control now became available on the V6 models.
 A new "oil change" light was added to the instrument cluster as General Motors introduced their early oil-life monitoring systems.
 A Torsen differential was added for the Z28 and SS models.
-1999 was the last model year for the RPO 1LE performance option which included factory installed double adjustable Koni shocks, stiffer springs, a larger front and rear anti-roll bars, and stiffer suspension bushings.
+The 1999 model year was the final RPO 1LE performance option which included factory installed double adjustable Koni shocks, stiffer springs, a larger front and rear anti-roll bars, and stiffer suspension bushings.